This information applies to England and Wales.

 If your application for an Advanced Learner Loan is approved, you can apply for money from the Loan Bursary Fund to help pay for the cost of:

-You may be able to get help with the cost of term-time accommodation if you're studying a course that's far from your home.
+You may be able to get help with the cost of term-time accommodation if you are studying a course far from home.

 There are 2 funds available:

 The funds are usually for students between 16 and 19.
-You may still be eligible if you're over 19, but you must either:
+You may still be eligible if you are over 19, but you must either:

 To apply for funding for a residential or specialist college, you will have to show that your local mainstream college cannot meet your special educational needs (SEN).
 This may involve visiting your local college and getting an assessment.